The average human’s attention span is eight seconds; the average goldfish has an attention span of nine seconds.

 Some content lends itself to being made short.
 Social media posts are an example of snack-sized content that can be very effective.
 For example, if you tweet out a nice illustration with a stat, it only takes a second or two for a reader to absorb the whole thing.

-Users watch a single internet video for an average of 2.7 minutes, which is more than enough time to get out valuable information.
+Users watch a single internet video for an average of 2.7 minutes, which is more than enough time to push out valuable information.

 Use Bite-Sized Paragraphs